jaktestowac/bughuntfest-playwright-patterns/tests-perf/README.md

 # BugHuntFest - New Automation Paradigms - How Has Playwright Changed the Testing Landscape? by jaktestowac.pl

-This repository contains code examples used during BugHuntFest conference:
+This sub project contains code examples used during BugHuntFest conference:

 _"New Automation Paradigms - How Has Playwright Changed the Testing Landscape?"_